 So all of these productions have and continue to play all over the world including; Broadcast TV, Pay-Per-View, Video-On-Demand, Home Video, Satellite Broadcast, Pay Cable, Internet VOD, and more through HBO/Cinemax, HBO Latin, Showtime Australia, B-Sky-B, DirecTV, Kappa Entertainment Japan, Kaleidoscope Canada, in the US, Great Britain, Spain, Germany, France, Italy, Brazil, Canada, Australia, Japan, Malaysia, and more.

-Now my last production for HBO was “The Erotic Traveler” which continues to air as does my three (3) seasons of “Hotel Erotica”.
+Now my last production for HBO was “The Erotic Traveler” and three (3) seasons of “Hotel Erotica”.

 I DRAW MUCH OF MY INSPIRATION FROM PHOTOGRAPHY

 Photography has always played a critical role in my work.
-By way of example; THE EROTIC TRAVELER which I created, produced and directed for HBO/Cinemax is the story of a female world traveler, renowned for her works in erotica.
+By way of example; THE EROTIC TRAVELER which I created, produced and directed for HBO/Cinemax is the story of a female world traveler, renowned for her fine art photography in erotica (notice a connection here?).
 All of the photographs in the 13 episodes including the gallery exhibitions are actually my work!
 See how I sneak my loves into my work!
 LOL

 As for current works in film production, my wife Tabitha Stevens and I are currently producing independent feature films and Streaming TV episodics for a global audience.